Jersey Zoo: Gorillas

 Jambo was a gorilla who was born in 1961, in the Zoo Basel, Switzerland.
-Jambo shot to international news stardom overnight on 31 August 1986, when five-year-old Levan Merritt fell into the gorilla enclosure and lost consciousness.
-Jambo stood guard over the boy when he was unconscious, placing himself between the boy and other gorillas in what ethnologists analyze as a protective gesture.
+Jambo featured in the news in 31 August 1986, when five-year-old Levan Merritt fell into the gorilla enclosure and lost consciousness.
+Jambo stood guard over the boy when he was unconscious, placing himself between the boy and other gorillas in what ethnologists analyse as a protective gesture.
 He later stroked the unconscious boy.
 When the boy regained consciousness and started to cry, Jambo and the other gorillas retreated, and an ambulance paramedic and two keepers rescued the boy.
-Most of the drama was shot on home video by Brian Le Lion, and extensively photographed by other zoo visitors.
-The publicity on major news channels and newspapers helped the reputations of gorillas.

-Red river hogs
+Orangutans and gibbons

-In the past there were Red river hogs, which had been introduced to the zoo in August 2009, a transferral of two sows from Whipsnade.
-They had a brand new enclosure built by zoo volunteers, with a viewing platform in which to view them.
-The aim of the Trust was to highlight the issue of the illegal trade of bushmeat in Africa, which also affects other species such as gorillas.
-A breeding programme was started in 2011 with the arrival of the boar hog.
-However, there are no longer any hogs at the zoo.
+In an enclosure which was revamped in the 1990s the orangutans have a large outdoor play area for them to swing around.
+The enclosure consists of one large main house, with two extensive external islands surrounded by a moat.
+The orangutan family have been at Jersey Zoo since 1968, and come from Sumatra.
+The zoo used to have the Bornean orangutans, until it was decided that it should focus on the rarest when the redevelopment took place.
+There are currently five orangutans at Jersey Zoo; The dominant male is called Dagu.
+The adult females are, Annette and Dana.
+The two offspring are Mawar (who moved to Prague Zoo with her son Gempa in 2011)'s eldest son Jiwa and Annette's son Jantho.
+Sharing the island play areas is a female lar gibbon named Hazel and a white cheeked gibbon named Genta.

 Tamarins and marmosets

-The tamarins are kept in two areas of the park, some such as the golden lion and emperor tamarins are best kept within their own enclosures.
-Meanwhile, others such as the black lion tamarin and the silvery marmoset are allowed to run free in a small wooded area which helps them thrive.
+The tamarins are kept in two areas of the park, some such as the golden lion and emperor tamarins best kept within their own enclosures.
+Meanwhile, others such as the pied tamarin and the silvery marmoset are allowed to run free in a small wooded area.